-The information above is the very "basics" of how to get started playing racquetball.
+The information below and tabs above give you the "basics" of how to get started playing racquetball.

 It should give you enough information to have a "friendly" game of racquetball.

 For more detailed information, the complete rules of racquetball can be found here: 2013 Official Rules of Racquetball